You Are a Kinesthetic Learner

 Here are Your Super-Powers!

-Should be also interested in other discovering more about other learning modalities, just select one of them above the image.
+If you’re also interested in how others you know learn best, just select one of them from above the image.

 As an kinesthetic learner, you love to learn by doing.